trambarhq/relaks-django-data-source/README.md

 function updateMultiple(objects: object[]): object[]
 ```

 Update multiple objects on the remote server.
+The `afterUpdate` hooks of cached queries are invoked afterward.

 When URL keys are used, `folderURL` can be omitted (since the objects contain their own URLs).